 On the autism spectrum, a child’s senses work overtime, providing him with unreliable information.
 As you may imagine, this is taxing.
 Allow an autistic child to get a bonus of downtime if she has met the needs set for her.
 This might be as simple as sitting in the corner for 10 minutes with a book and headphones.
 Allow the kid to unwind.
 That time in the corner with a book and headphones doesn’t have to be a treat all the time.
 A teacher may discover that enabling a child to decompress frequently improves the overall experience for everyone.

-Keep in mind that autistic youngsters do not meltdown to generate a commotion.
+Keep in mind that autistic youngsters do not melt down to generate a commotion.
 Rather, they break down because their senses are all jumbled up and it’s the only thing, they can think of to do.
 The finest thing you can do as a teacher is to have a calm and encouraging demeanor.

 Assist With My Social Skills & Rules of Engagement

 During free periods like lunch and recess, students on the autism spectrum, like any other child, require socializing.
-The kid, and very definitely their parents, would enjoy an extra set of eyes on them to ensure that these social occasions are helpful to both the student and his or her peers.
-Children on the autism spectrum have difficulty understanding social cues, which can lead to confusion and embarrassment among peers and the kid.
+The child, and very definitely their parents, would enjoy an extra set of eyes on them to ensure that these social occasions are helpful to both the student and his or her peers.
+Children on the autism spectrum have difficulty understanding social cues, which can lead to confusion and embarrassment among peers and the child.
 Teachers can aid by paying close attention to their students’ social situations and, where necessary, modeling appropriate behavior.

 Limited Motor Skills, But Not Limited in What I Can Do

 Motor skills may be a problem for autistic students.
-For those autistic pupils in the classroom, it may be good for teachers to examine alternatives to writing by hand, such as an iPad or laptop.
+For those autistic students in the classroom, it may be good for teachers to examine alternatives to writing by hand, such as an iPad or laptop.
 One of the most effective ways to strengthen a child’s fine motor abilities is to have them hold and use writing implements.
 Coloring and drawing provide rapid visual feedback that varies depending on the tool and how it is used by your child.

 Give Me Extra Time to Process Language

 Children on the autistic spectrum frequently struggle to comprehend verbal instructions.
 Use as few words as possible when delivering guidance so that the autistic child has less to process.
 Separately deliver directions to the autistic youngster if necessary.
 Teachers may need to devise a variety of methods for giving directions.
 For an autistic youngster who has difficulty comprehending verbal directions, providing visual aids and/or writing instructions in a few easy-to-follow steps could be quite beneficial.
-Get this freebie!

 While you might use sarcasm, idioms, or a raised voice to communicate with other children, keep in mind that autistic students will not respond in the same way.
 If you compare an autistic child to a sibling or another student, or if you bring up unrelated or old incidents, he or she will not understand.
 In the best-case situation, this form of communication is perplexing.
 Worst case scenario, they’re terrifying.
 Common phrases like “go on a wild goose chase,” “give someone the cold shoulder,” and “get a taste of your own medicine” are difficult for children on the autistic spectrum to comprehend.
 If educators avoided them, they would produce less confusion.